Is Being Baptized Enough to Gain Eternal Life?

+Being baptized is an essential part of salvation.
+Jesus defined the terms for entrance into His Kingdom: “Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God” (John 3:5).
 Here are presented two requirements made of those who accept the gospel proclamation—faith in Jesus, and baptism.
-The first is the inward acceptance of the salvation so graciously provided by the vicarious death of the world’s Redeemer; the second is the outward token of an inward change of life (Rom.
-6:3-6).
+The first is the inward acceptance of the salvation so graciously provided by the vicarious death of the world’s Redeemer; the second is the outward token of an inward change of life (Romans 6:3-6).

-Getting baptized in water without the transformation of life does not save anyone.
-Those who are born from above have God as their Father and resemble Him in character (1 John 3:1–3; John 8:39, 44).
-Henceforth, they aspire, by the grace of Christ, to live above sin (Rom.
-6:12–16) and do not yield their wills to commit sin (1 John 3:9; 5:18).
-Thus, a person must believe in Jesus as his personal Savior from sin and this faith in God will bring the fruits of obedience to God’s Ten Commandments because faith alone is not enough “faith without works is dead” (James 2:26).
+Thus, a person must believe in Jesus as his personal Savior from sin and this faith in God will bring the fruits of obedience to God’s Ten Commandments (Exodus 20:3-17) because faith alone is not enough “faith without works is dead” (James 2:26).
+Faith and works must go hand in hand.

 In His service,